muskanTaza/Tazapay-VS-Code-Assistant/README.md

 **Option A: Via Welcome View (Recommended)**
 1. Enter your secret key in the welcome view textbox
-2. Click "🔓 Authenticate & Enable Tools"
+2. Click "Authenticate & Enable Tools"
 3. Tools will be available in the TazaPay MCP Tools sidebar

 **Option B: Via Command Palette**
 1. Open VS Code Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`)
-2. Run command: `TazaPay MCP: Authenticate with Secret Key`
+2. Run command: `TazaPay: Authenticate with Secret Key`
 3. Enter your TazaPay secret key when prompted
 4. The extension will connect to TazaPay's MCP service